LartTyler/MHWDB-API/README.md

 > **Please note:** This is the source code for the _Monster Hunter World_ API.
 If you're interested in using the API itself, please [check out the docs](https://docs.mhw-db.com/).

 # Getting Started
 Check out the  [contributing guide](.github/CONTRIBUTING.md) for information on contributing to the project.
+Feel free to drop into the project's [Gitter](https://gitter.im/mhw-db/general) chat and leave some suggestions!

 ```sh
 $ git clone https://github.com/LartTyler/MHWDB-API.git